moremus/AI_versus_Human_Screening/README.md

-This repository contains all data relating to the AI versus human screening project.
+This repository contains all data and R code relating to the AI versus human screening project.